Skip to main content

 Before you call

-Stop.
+Stop as soon as it's safe.
 Check yourself and anyone else for injury.
-Move to safety if you can.
-Swap names, licences, rego plates, and insurer details with the other driver.
-Take photos — the cars, the damage, the position on the road, any skid marks, street signs, and the other driver's licence.
-Don't argue fault.
-Don't admit fault.
-Then call us — or take the 60-second quiz at /check to see what you're entitled to.
+Swap names, licence numbers, rego plates, and insurer details with the other driver.
+Take photos — the cars, the damage, where they ended up on the road, skid marks, street signs, the other driver's licence.
+Don't argue about fault and don't admit it.
+When you're out of the immediate situation, give us a call.

 Accident Hub specifically